- Upscale, elegant styling throughout

 2019 Buick Lacrosse

-The 2019 Lacrosse is in line with competitors, but its hybrid version falls far short of other electrified full-size sedans.
+The Buick LaCrosse is in line with competitors, but its hybrid version falls far short of other electrified full-size sedans.

-Base models are rated at 25 mpg city, 35 highway, 29 combined.
+Base models of the 2019 Buick LaCrosse are rated at 25 mpg city, 35 highway, 29 combined.
 That's good enough for 5 on our scale.
 (Read more about how we rate cars.)

 The V-6 is rated at 21/30/24 mpg.
 Adding all-wheel drive cuts those numbers by 1 mpg across the board.